benc-uk/chatr/readme.md

 It is built on several Azure technologies, including: _Web PubSub, Static Web Apps and \_Table Storage_

 > 👁‍🗨 Note.
-This is a personal side project, created to aid learning while building something interesting.
-The code should not be considered 'best practice' or representing a set of recommendations for using Azure Web PubSub, however it does represent the output of getting something working!
+This was created as a personal project, created to aid learning while building something interesting.
+The code comes with all the caveats you might expect from such a project.

 ![](https://img.shields.io/github/license/benc-uk/chatr)
 ![](https://img.shields.io/github/last-commit/benc-uk/chatr)